aspose-drawing/Aspose.Drawing-Documentation/net/showcases/lollipop-font/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 To demonstrate the capabilities of the graphic library, we will create a text drawing in a lollipop-inspired style.
 Beginning with the word "Lollipop" as our base text string, we will enhance it with vibrant outlines.
 To add intrigue to the font, we'll decorate the edges with circular white "nuts," each measuring 35 pixels in diameter.
 For a dynamic showcase video, we'll gradually reduce the nut size by 1 pixel during each consequent 20 frames.
-In each frame, we will render the word "Lollipop" on a black background, complete with a mirrored reflection to simulate a water reflection effect.
+In each frame, we will render the word "Lollipop" on a black background, complete with a mirrored reflection to simulate a water reflection image effect.
 Finally, we will save each resulting image frame as a separate PNG file.
 </p>

 ```cs